codecventer/blog-bytes-script/README.md

 # BlogBytes Script

 The motivation behind this project was to completely automate a fully functional blog site that includes user comments.
-You can make use of the following Next.js template as a way to host your blog site: https://vercel.com/templates/next.js/blog-nextjs-sanity
+For hosting the blog site, you can make use of my BlogBytes repo: https://github.com/codecventer/blog-bytes.
+Alternatively, you can create your own by using the following Next.js template: https://vercel.com/templates/next.js/blog-nextjs-sanity

 This script allows you to: